-Alton E. Yother, age 64, has been a Director since August 2004 and served as the Lead Director of our Board from May 2009 through January 2017.
-He currently serves as a member of all committees of the Board.
+Alton E. Yother has been a Director since August 2004 and currently serves as Chair of our Audit Committee and a member of our Nominating and Corporate Governance Committee.
 He holds a Bachelor of Science degree in Finance from the University of Alabama.
 Mr. Yother worked as Executive Vice President and Controller of Regions Financial Corporation (formerly AmSouth Bancorporation) from November 2004 to April 2007 at which time he became Senior Executive Vice President and Chief Financial Officer of Regions Financial Corporation until his retirement in April 2008.
 Prior to this, he worked for over 24 years for SouthTrust Corporation or SouthTrust Bank.
 His most recent duties at SouthTrust were as Executive Vice President, Treasurer and Controller of SouthTrust Corporation from 1998 to 2004.
 Mr. Yother strengthens the Board's collective knowledge and capabilities, by offering an extensive background in management and experience in financial operations and strategic planning, including risk assessment, and brings to the Board strong financial and accounting experience.
 He qualifies as an "audit committee financial expert."